Golden (Lady Antebellum song)

 "Golden" is a song recorded by country music group Lady Antebellum for their 2013 album of the same name.
 The song was written by group members Hillary Scott, Charles Kelley, and Dave Haywood along with Eric Paslay.
-In 2014, "Golden" was re-recorded with guest vocals by rock singer Stevie Nicks, who likened the song to her band Fleetwood Mac's iconic hit "Landslide".
+In 2014, "Golden" was re-recorded with guest vocals by rock singer Stevie Nicks, who likened the song to her band Fleetwood Mac's song "Landslide".
 This collaborative version was released as a digital single through Capitol Records Nashville on April 1, 2014.